Skip to main content

 What position are you applying for(Required)

-The Opportunity: Nursing Supervisor, Permanent
+The Opportunity: Supervisor- Nursing Services, Home & Clinical Care Permanent

-Posting Date: January, 2025
+Posting Date: November, 2025

-As a critical resource to the @Home Program, the Nursing Supervisor will support the care team and clients in providing safe, client-centred care by modeling practice standards, defining care processes and procedures, and collaborating in the design of personal support workers’ education and training.
-Striving for excellence in quality client care, the position provides leadership and supports the implementation of evidence-based professional practice projects, programs, and initiatives for Carefor’s @Home Program(s).
+As a critical resource to the Nursing team, the Nursing Supervisor will support the Nursing Team in providing safe, client-centered care by modeling practice standards, defining care processes and procedures, and collaborating in the design of Nurses’ education and training.

 About us:

 For our staff, we are proud to help them be the best they can be both now and into the future.
-Through comprehensive onboarding and continual training, you are continuously improving your professional practice with Carefor; and with the HOOPP pension plan, great benefits and a flexible schedule we’re looking out for you and your family.
+Through comprehensive onboarding and continual training, you are continuously improving your professional practice with Carefor; and with the HOOPP pension plan, great benefits and a flexible schedule, we’re looking out for you and your family.
+At Carefor, we know our work matters, and we’re proud of the impact we have in people’s lives.

 Job Description